 The SAFSF Policy Committee helps develop, execute and evaluate our policy programming, applies our policy filter tool to potential policy activities and engagements, and champions agriculture and food system policy conversations within the broader SAFSF membership and within philanthropic and impact investment communities.

-For information about serving on the Policy Committee, contact Public Policy Director Traci Bruckner.
+For information about serving on the Policy Committee, contact Senior Director, Public Policy Traci Bruckner.